scottmarlowe/Marlowe_CCA_Mechatronics_2020/README.md

 }
 ```

-While the code and the sensor technically worked, I quickly realised that the sensitivity of this particular sensor was going to make it nearly impossible to accurately control the input (it seemed to be detecting sounds and giving back frequencies other than what I was offering).
+While the code and the sensor technically worked, I quickly realized that the sensitivity of this particular sensor was going to make it nearly impossible to accurately control the input (it seemed to be detecting sounds and giving back frequencies other than what I was offering).
 Also, the harmonic nuances of the human voice were going to make it incredibly difficult to identify a particular frequency.
 At this point I threw in the towel and decided to use what I had been learning about ultrasonic sensors for my final project.
 We were going to continue making birds fly.

 I shifted my vision to creating an apparatus of multiple birds that would be suspend in the air.
-Using ultrasonic sensors, any birds in the "flock" that a person passed underneath would begin circling above thier head, and would find stillness again as the person left thier vicinity.
+Using ultrasonic sensors, any birds in the "flock" that a person passed underneath would begin circling above their head, and would find stillness again as the person left their vicinity.
 In an ideal situation with all the time and resources possible, this would be a sprawling installation creating wave patterns of circling birds above people's heads as they passed through the space.

 I began by building a simple wooden grid in my garage studio, and suspended a simple motor driven mobile.
 Using the same proximity/speed code from the previous project I began playing around:

 https://youtu.be/Q75GnXtyGvE

-I then moved away from proximity and found code that could decelerate the motor after the sensor stopped detecting an object.
+I then moved away from speed being controlled through proximity and found code that would trigger the motor at full and then decelerate the motor after the sensor stopped detecting an object.
 With Sudhu's help, I tweaked to this:

 ```CPP
 const int trigPin = 6;